 In addition, Luna Lounge was a well known Monday night alternative comedy spot where cutting edge comics worked new material in front of a supportive audience as part of the Eating It comedy series, the room where fans could see, among others, Jon Stewart, Janeane Garofalo, Jeff Garlin, Rob Cordry, Greg Fitzsimmons, Lewis Black, Jim Norton, Marc Maron, Demetri Martin, Sarah Silverman, and Louis C.K..

-Finally, this is the story of the forced closure of Luna Lounge, a victim of the rising real estate values which came as a result of the quality of life initiatives set out by the Republican mayors who have controlled the city for the last twenty years.
+Finally, this is the story of the forced closure of Luna Lounge, a victim of the rising real estate values which came as a result of the quality of life initiatives set out by the Republican mayors who controlled the city for almost twenty years.

 More than what I have done, this is a story of what I have learned about life over these fifty-plus years; what is important and what can truly be left behind.
 If you are an artist, a musician, a fan, or have a desire to connect among friends, please order your copy of Wake Me When It’s Over.